HarryMerckel/davedude0.github.io/KEITH-2014.md

 MK3 was the first iteration of KEITH with a proper chassis, which was made out of 3mm plywood and cut with a jigsaw...
 Needless to say, it wasn't quite a masterpiece yet, but it certainly did the job until we could get the MK4 chassis laser cut.

-The patterns for the new chassis parts were created using AutoCad - a programme used by Dad at work.
-We happened to be going to a Makerfest in Halifax and of the exhibitors was a local company selling laser cutters.
-They advertised that they would cut parts for free if files were in .dxf format.
+The patterns for the new MK4 chassis parts were created using AutoCad - a programme used by Dad at work.
+We happened to be going to a Makerfest in Halifax and one of the exhibitors was a local company selling laser cutters.
+They advertised that they would cut parts for free if files were in .dxf format (the cad direct exchange format).
 So we took a memory stick with us and came away with a full set parts ready to go!
 The accuracy of our MK4 chassis  made a huge difference and we were able to start to refine the chassis to fit everything in and work out how to make things accessible.
 Space in this little bot was tight!

 MK5  was our final iteration and had a removeable top to allow the battery to be removed without disturbing the nest of wires.
-By this time, KEITH sported a line following sensor, wheel encoders and a number of leds, including one laser...
+By this time as well as the ultrasonic sensor on the front, KEITH sported a line following sensor, wheel encoders and a number of leds, including one laser...
 The camera remained but was not needed for PiWars.
-We did create a couple of attachments that fitted onto the front of KEITH for two of the challenges.
+We also created a couple of attachments that fitted onto the front of KEITH for two of the challenges.

 ### PIWARS 2014